 Fine Chemical Applications

-The largest consumer of fine chemicals is the pharmaceutical industry, as several active ingredients and intermediates are sourced from a mixture of fine chemical manufacturing partners, producing life-saving treatments and medicines.
+The largest consumer of fine chemicals is the pharmaceutical industry, as several starting materials, advanced intermediates and active ingredients are sourced from a mixture of fine chemical manufacturing partners, producing life-saving treatments and medicines.

 Similarly, fine chemicals are also employed in the agrochemical industry for manufacturing pesticides, fungicides, and herbicides through rigorously controlled contamination prevention protocols.
 Agrochemicals are important to enhance yields and harvests of produce to feed the world’s increasing population.

 Other applications that involve the use of fine chemicals include catalysts, adhesives, food, and specialty polymers for advanced composites, foams, fibers, and electronic components.
-The performance of Smartphone technology is attributed to the high-purity of fine chemical raw materials.
+The performance of smartphone technology is attributed to the high-purity of fine chemical intermediates.